Boopdoopy/phase-0-tracks/web_dev/jquery/notes.md

       can unbind after!!!

-+15min second read through with a focus on finding inspiration for challenges/clearing up questions
++15min second read through with a focus on finding inspiration for challenges/clearing up questions Ideas
+  -populate page on click
+  -rainbow text on mouseover
+  -header follows on scroll
+  -reverse all of the text on button click

 +5min pick 3-5 idea's to implement
+  -populate page on click
+  -rainbow text on mouseover
+  -header follows on scroll

 break